timmywil/panzoom/README.md

 ## Mobile support

 Panzoom includes support for touch gestures and even supports __pinch gestures__ for zooming.
 It is perfectly suited for both mobile and desktop browsers.
-You'll be amazed at how well this performs on your iPad or iPhone.
+You'll be amazed at how well this performs on your mobile device.

+iOS has always been supported.
+Android is supported as of v0.6.0.

 ## SVG support